talohana/angular-docker-dev-environment/README.md

 Develop an Angular app entirely on docker

-For a more detailed view check out [my blogpost](https://talohana.com/blog/dockerizing-angular-environment)
+For a more detailed explanation check out [my blogpost](https://talohana.com/blog/dockerizing-angular-environment)

 ## Prerequisites